martintripoloni/CompleteExample/README.md

 * Import the Postman Environment -> Solution Items -> Eyrus Challenge.postman_environment.json

 * Import the Postman Collection -> Solution Items -> Eyrus Challenge.postman_collection.json

-This script will create a new table and a trigger to achieve the stretch goal: Setup a postman collection that calls each one of the endpoints.